Margate - Woody Point

 AreaSearch assessment of residential development activity positions Margate - Woody Point among the top 25% of areas assessed nationwide

-New homes are being built at an average expected construction cost value of $442,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, $7.3 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to Greater Brisbane, Margate-Woody Point shows moderately higher new home approvals, at 13.0% above the regional average per person over the five-year period.
+This financial year has seen $7.3 million in commercial development approvals recorded, reflecting the area's residential character.
+Compared to Greater Brisbane, Margate - Woody Point shows moderately higher new home approvals, approximately 13.0% above the regional average per person over the past five years.
 This preserves reasonable buyer options while sustaining existing property demand.
-The new development consists of 22.0% standalone homes and 78.0% attached dwellings, reflecting a focus on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+New developments consist of around 22.0% standalone homes and 78.0% attached dwellings, favouring higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This marks a significant change from the current housing mix, which is predominantly houses (64.0%).

-This represents a considerable change from the current housing mix, which is currently 64.0% houses.
-Margate-Woody Point shows characteristics of a low density area, with around 72 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 3,366 residents by 2041.
+With approximately 72 people per dwelling approval, Margate - Woody Point exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain around 3,168 residents by 2041.
 Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development